thomasbarrepitous/prototype_twd_pico8/README.md

 -- THANK YOU --

-If you checked this README you are interested in my work, I really appreciate that you're taking your time to see what I made.
+If you checked this README it's maybe becuase you are interested in my work, if that's the case don't hesitate to ask any questions at barrepitousthomas@gmail.com , I really appreciate that you're taking your time to see what I made.

 Thank you.